Octoberfest7/Inline-Execute-PE/README.md

 In order to be able to "reset" the PE to a state where it would actually call the hooked functions in order to fetch arguments, I resorted to making a second copy of the PE in memory during peload.
 This copy is also XOR encrypted and sits with RX protections during the entirety of the lifecycle of Inline-Execute-PE, simply being used to overwrite the copy of the PE that is actually executed using perun.
 As mentioned, it's not a perfect solution, but it is a blanket solution that covers all PE's without needing to get lost in the weeds trying to come up with a solution for all of the different PE's out there and the different API's they use.

 ### Conhost.exe
 With one of the major selling points of Inline-Execute-PE being that you can run tools without creating new processes, it is a big punch to the gut that I have to... create a new process (conhost.exe) in order to do so.
 This requirement comes from the fact that the standard streams (stdin/stdout/stderr) are not initialized in Windows programs unless a console is present.
-In our case we don't need the console at all; the standard streams are redirected to an anonymous pipe and caputured that way, but without the conhost the streams are not initialized and cannot be redirected.
+In our case we don't need the console at all; the standard streams are redirected to an anonymous pipe and captured that way, but without the conhost the streams are not initialized and cannot be redirected.

 Inline-Execute-PE approaches the conhost problem in the same fashion that Pezor does, it calls AllocConsole and then immediately after hides it from view using ShowWindow.
 On a Windows 11 VM with 8 GB of RAM I don't ever see the console window flash and then disappear, but mileage will vary on that one depending on the target system.

 I spoke with a developer that works on a very advanced Commercial C2 that recently came out with a native equivalent (ok, much more advanced version) of Inline-Execute-PE who told me that they were able to avoid spawning a conhost.exe by "fooling Windows into thinking it had a console".
-With this tidbit I spent about a week scouring the internet for documentation on how Windows programs interact with conhost, trying to examine the api calls associated with write functions and the console, and even examining the [Windows Terminal](https://github.com/microsoft/terminal) source code which is surprisingly enough available on Github.
+With this tidbit I spent about a week scouring the internet for documentation on how Windows programs interact with conhost, trying to examine the API calls associated with write functions and the console, and even examining the [Windows Terminal](https://github.com/microsoft/terminal) source code which is surprisingly enough available on Github.
 While I learned a lot about the PEB and standard stream-related things, I came out the other side of this empty handed.
 I suspect the path forward might involve patching certain console-related functions in kernel32 but honestly don't know.
-This is something I'm honestly pretty disappoined that I wasn't able to figure out, but being self-taught and only a few years into my career it is probably to be expected.
+This is something I'm honestly pretty disappointed that I wasn't able to figure out, but being self-taught and only a few years into my career it is probably to be expected.

 ### PE Timeout and Rescue
 All those who have ever tried to write a BOF are aware that for all of the advantages that come with them, a huge danger lies in the fact that an error or crash in your BOF can and will kill your Beacon.
 The danger is amplified in this project by the nature of how much control users have on data passed to Inline-Execute-PE and how few safety measures can easily or reliably be put in place by me, the developer.
 Users could for example crash their Beacon by loading an x86 PE into an x64 Beacon, or far more commonly by passing improper arguments to the mapped PE as I touched on earlier.
 While I can't stop users from crashing their Beacons with bad arguments to their PE's, I can try and rescue their Beacon in the case of an endlessly running PE, as in the case of Mimikatz when 'exit' isn't specified.